skorch-dev/skorch/docs/user/callbacks.rst

 Deactivating callbacks can be especially useful when you do a parameter search (say ``GridSearchCV``).
-If, for instance, you use a callback for learning rate scheduling (e.g. via :class:`LRScheduler
-<skorch.callbacks.lr_scheduler.LRScheduler>`) and want to test its
-usefulness, you can compare the performance once with and once without the callback.
+If, for instance, you use a callback for learning rate scheduling (e.g. via :class:`skorch.callbacks.LRScheduler`) and want to test its usefulness, you can compare the performance once with and once without the callback.

 Scoring
 -------

+skorch provides two scoring callbacks by default, :class:`skorch.callbacks.EpochScoring` and :class:`skorch.callbacks.BatchScoring`.
+They work basically in the same way, except that :class:`skorch.callbacks.EpochScoring` calculates scores after each epoch and :class:`skorch.callbacks.BatchScoring` after each batch.
+Use the former if averaging of batch-wise scores is imprecise (say for AUC score) and the latter if you are very tight for memory.

-This is a useful callback for when the default scores determined by the ``NeuralNet`` are not enough.
-It allows you to easily add new metrics to be logged during training.
+In general, the scoring callbacks are useful when the default scores determined by the ``NeuralNet`` are not enough.
+They allow you to easily add new metrics to be logged during training.
 For an example of how to add a new score to your model, look `at this notebook
 <https://nbviewer.jupyter.org/github/dnouri/skorch/blob/master/notebooks/Basic_Usage.ipynb#Callbacks>`_.

-The first argument to :class:`Scoring <skorch.callbacks.Scoring>` is ``name`` and should be a string.
+The first argument to both callbacks is ``name`` and should be a string.
 This determines the column name of the score shown by the :class:`PrintLog <skorch.callbacks.PrintLog>` after each epoch.

 Next comes the ``scoring`` parameter.
 For eager sklearn users, this should be familiar, since it works exactly the same as in